 LandVac used in the Baiziwan passive house project

 To a certain extent, carbon emission rights empower a country with the rights and spaces for development; restrictions and depletion of carbon emission rights will result in its economic slowdown and down-scaling.
-Therefore, the control and reduction of greenhouse gas emission and the promotion of green and low-carbon development has become the key to the steady growth of GDP in China, the realization of the goal to reach the level of moderately developed country by 2035, and achieving China’s national rejuvenation.
-According to the data provided in the China’s Building Energy Consumption Report (2018), China’s building carbon intensity per unit area has reached 36 kg/m2, becoming the No. 1 industry in terms of resource consumption and environmental loads in all socio-economic activities.
-Apparently, raising the building’s energy consumption standards and tapping the potential of building energy conservation will determine whether China’s carbon emissions can meet the standards as well as China will play a dominant role in the international carbon emissions trading.
+Therefore, the control and reduction of greenhouse gas emissions and the promotion of green and low-carbon development have become the key to the steady growth of GDP in China, the realization of the goal to reach the level of a moderately developed country by 2035, and achieving China’s national rejuvenation.
+According to the data provided in China’s Building Energy Consumption Report (2018), China’s building carbon intensity per unit area has reached 36 kg/m2, becoming the No. 1 industry in terms of resource consumption and environmental loads in all socio-economic activities.
+Apparently, raising the building’s energy consumption standards and tapping the potential of building energy conservation will determine whether China’s carbon emissions can meet the standards, as well as China, will play a dominant role in the international carbon emissions trading.

-Beijing’s Design Standard for Energy Efficiency of Residential Buildings coming into effect on January 1, 2021 includes two major upgrades: to boost the building energy efficiency rate from 75% to more than 80% by increasing the thickness of exterior wall insulation and lowering the Thermal transmittance (K-value) to less than 1.1 W/(㎡·K).
+Beijing’s Design Standard for Energy Efficiency of Residential Buildings coming into effect on January 1, 2021, includes two major upgrades: to boost the building energy efficiency rate from 75% to more than 80% by increasing the thickness of exterior wall insulation and lowering the Thermal transmittance (K-value) to less than 1.1 W/(㎡·K).
 In the light of the new building energy-saving design regulations, provinces and cities are expected to roll out the corresponding building energy-saving standards soon.
-Enterprises in construction and building materials related business will also face the opportunity to take off or the life-or-death challenges.
+Enterprises in construction and building materials-related business will also face the opportunity to take off or life-or-death challenges.

 Compared with insulated glass, when a commercial building with a floor space of 40,000 square meters adopts LandVac in its entire fenestration system, it can save approximately 580,000 yuan a year in electricity bills and reduce carbon emissions by approximately 600 tons.
 See Table 2.